 Let us try to read this big number, "384756182", using the Indian numeral system.

 First, we will place it in the Indian place value chart.

 Starting from the right-most number, this number represents the ones digit.

 It is easy to read any large number if we place the number in the place value chart of the Indian numeral system.

 Therefore, the number is "Thirty eight crore forty seven lakh fifty six thousand one hundred and eighty two".

-Difference Between Indian Numeral System and International Numeral System
+What Is the Difference between Indian Numeral System and International Numeral System?

 This is Aaron.

 He says that he has bought a house for 4 million rupees.